djhmateer/djhmateer.github.io/_posts/2023-01-14-developer desktop 2023.md

 But I'm not gaming at the moment, and prices are falling.
 Don't want kids gaming on my PC!

-## PSU

-Modular power supply means none of the cables are attached

-Platinum is highly efficient

-Corsair are good.

-cheaper ones will be nosier and less efficient maybe

 ### Cables